saiprakash1807/CodeCritic/README.md

 This project is licensed under the MIT License.

 ## Contact
-For queries or collaboration, reach out via [your email] or open an issue in the repository.
+For queries or collaboration, reach out via saiprakash1807@gmail.com or open an issue in the repository.